eceo-epfl/CanadaFireSat-Model/README.md

 pip install -r requirements/requirements.txt --extra-index-url https://download.pytorch.org/whl/cu117
 ```

+This repository was tested with CUDA 11.7.
+If you use a different CUDA version or CPU-only installation, install the appropriate PyTorch build before installing the remaining dependencies.

+### 3. Download the dataset

-- You can then download the data from [Hugging Face 🤗](https://huggingface.co/datasets/EPFL-ECEO/CanadaFireSat) leveraging `src.huggingface.download` | Config: `download.yaml`.
+Download the data from [Hugging Face 🤗](https://huggingface.co/datasets/EPFL-ECEO/CanadaFireSat) using `src.huggingface.download` with the configuration in `download.yaml`.

+### 4. Configure paths

-- Specify the data paths in the `global_config.yaml`.
+Specify the dataset and output paths in `global_config.yaml` before training.

 ## 🏋️ Model Training & Evaluation

 - **Training**: Run the `src.train.segmentation_training` script with your selected training config: `ResNet_MULTI.yaml`, `ViT_MULTI.yaml`, ...

 - **Evaluation**: Run the `src.eval.eval` script with your selected evaluation config: `eval.yaml`, `eval_tab.yaml`, ... .
-The model config described in the evaluation should matched the one of the its training config.
+The model config described in the evaluation should match the one used for training.

 ## 📷 Results